dayziebloom/Pounds-of-Mistria/README.md

     per day to NPCs, up to a maximum of 3 per day.
 - HOWEVER
   - There is no clean way to remove custom perks from save files as of yet, so any save you make with this mod installed WILL lock you into using that save with that mod.
 Trying to load the save without the perks mod will fail.
-Otherwise there may be a way to edit custom perks out of a save file, but I do not know how yet.
+  - To edit your save, you will have to use https://www.saveeditonline.com/
+    - upload your .sav file here, view the file as raw JSON, and delete all lines of code that include 'elevenses' or 'second_breakfast'

 # How to Install
 - Download the latest version from the 'Releases' section on the right (bottom if you're viewing on mobile for some reason)